DefinitelyNotAnt/FED-Assignment/README.md

-# Covid-19 Website
+# CAPE Covid-19 Website
-The project aims to create a website that centers around the Covid-19 virus.
+The project is created by Anson Ang and Thomas Ng.
+It aims to create a website that centers around the Covid-19 virus and pandemic in general.
 The website's purposes is for the users from anywhere to be able to utilize the website by obtaining data from respective countries.
+Users can also learn and understand what is it, why does it happen, how to prevent/combat and more, basically to equip users with knowledge to face pandemics.

 ## Design Process
 This website focuses on the general people,whether young or old, professional or casual to be able to access this website.
 Users are able to access real time information about Covid-19 presemted in a simple and relatively easy way to understand.
+Information about Covid-19 is displayed in a way that is easy to understand.
+Lots os convienient features for users' comfort when browsing.

 Wireframe link:
 https://pixso.net/app/editor/j8jiKUibePBX1AMz0eL8ig?icon_type=1&page-id=0%3A1